HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

+> [!info]- What I've learnt from taking this test
+> - Critical thinking and how to come up with good questions.
+(Writing Task 2)
+> - Skill issue: communication (and I mean speaking as a skill, in your own native language, not just English).
+> - Practically speaking, you're only as good as how you present yourself. **_Perceived_** value precedes actual value, whether you like it or not.
+Harsh truth, but that's just how the world works.
+The fastest way to raise your perceived value is through better articulation.
+> - Growth sometimes comes from learning to navigate uncertainty, trust your demonstrated capabilities despite occasional setbacks.
+You're so much more than this.
+> - True confidence isn't about never failing or always understanding why things happen as they do.
+It's about maintaining faith in your capabilities even when faced with unexpected outcomes.
+> - The official test result is temporary (valid for 2 years as they say).
+It is a checkpoint for reflection rather than a final judgment.
+So, the **_true_** end goal is the person you become through dedicated practice, the person who can ==practically integrate the knowledge and skills that you have developed through the process== so that you evolve as an individual and benefit the society.

 # Speaking
 - Practice speaking your thoughts aloud.
 - A little bit of "how do you *feel* about it / how does it *affect* you" could help.
 - Keep you speaking going with this formula: *Direct answer → Reasoning & evidence (if any) → Personal reflection (e.g. your emotions / What have you learned from it)*
 > [!error] Get this right
 > You can expand the argument, but ==**NEVER stray away from the main topic**== that you're discussing.
 Avoid pure listing.
 If you're trying to list, chain the items in a cohesive way.
 - Avoid complex vocabulary.
 Keep it simple and down to earth.
-This ***IS NOT*** a show-off contest.
+This ***IS NOT*** a show off contest.
 They're expecting you to speak in a manner that poses no difficulty in understanding what you're saying.
+- Never mention how you prepared for the test.
+No fucks given.
+Start directly with relevant content.
 - Initiate your voice from your chest, not from your throat.
 Speak clearly with natural intonation and stress.
 - Communicate in a clear and controlled manner.
 Relax.
 This is who you are.
 Speak slower to get your words right, that's OK.
 Try to express with a positive, engaging attitude.
 - Minor grammar mistakes are acceptable as long as they don't significantly impair communication.
 ## Part 1
 - This part is about yourself.
 Questions about you.
 Tell your story.
 Lasts about 5 minutes.
-- Common topics: your connections, work, hometown, hobbies,...
+Keep your responses under 30 seconds.
+- The first two or three questions of the interview are always on the subject of where you live or what you do or study.
+- Take your time, especially at the start of the interview.
+This will help you relax.
-- You can expand your answers, but remember to keep them specific and keep the main topic relevant.
+- You can expand your answers, but remember to keep them specific and ==keep the main topic relevant.==
+- ==A straight to the point answer is perfectly fine==.
+The examiner knows that a long response will be something you have rehearsed and so won’t be a good indication of your ability.
 - Recommended structure for an answer: `Direct answer + Reason + Example/Personal experience`.
 For example:
 	- Q: "Do you like reading?"
 	- A: "Yes, I'm quite passionate about reading `non-fiction`.
 It helps me develop a deeper understanding of `interpersonal dynamics and human behavior`.
 Currently, I'm reading `Skin in the Game` by `NNT` to decompress after work."
 ## Part 2
-- The goal here is to speak fluently and coherently for 2 minutes ==about the main topic==.
+- The goal here is to speak _fluently and coherently_ for 2 minutes ==about the main topic==.
+Just keep yapping until the examiner tells you to stop.
 - The bullet points are just cues and suggestions to help you out, so don't take them too seriously.
-You have the option to add more bullet points as long as they support the main topic.
+You have the option to add more bullet points as long as they support _the main topic_.
+- If the topic is totally unfamiliar (the ones that caught you off guard), then start with something relevant in the same scope (i.e. your vocabulary should still be related to the topic of discussion).
+For example:
+	- Topic: "Describe sailing a boat"
+	- Response: "While I haven't sailed personally, I can relate to learning new skills through my experience learning to ride a bike"  → Talk more about how specific bike _maneuvering_ techniques that you think would be transferable to sailing a boat.
+- If you come to a stop, look again at the prompts in case you’ve missed one.
+- Try not to use up all the material you’ve prepared in the first few sentences.
+Aim to expand on each of your notes as fully as possible before moving on to the next one.
+- Paint a picture around _**the story**_ or event that you have to describe to give it as much life and interest as possible.
 - You don't have to answer every bullet points as long as you're keeping the main topic relevant.
-- Highly recommended: conclude with personal reflection.
+Try to tell a story, put some _feeling_ into it.
+- Common topics:
+	- People (a single person related to some topic and how they affect your life)
+	- Location (background, what activities going on there, your memories about the place)
+	- Event/Activities (something happened in the past, talk about the context/background, what happened, where it took place, what you learnt from that exp)
+	- Object/thing (same deal, describe the object, tell a story about it, mention the `sentimental value`, sense of `identity`)
+- For padding in case you finished before the 2 minutes mark: conclude with a third condition statement (about you've learnt from that).
 ## Part 3
 - This part ***discusses*** general topics in social contexts (relates to Part 2) in about 5 minutes.
 The way you answer them is similar to [[#The topics |Task 2 Writing]].
+- If you don’t understand a question, it’s fine to ask the examiner to repeat it.
+- As soon as you hear the question, give a general opinion/observation about the topic.
+Then give a specific reason or example in the next sentence or two.
 - This is where you should develop your ideas.
 Be creative, but do not go off-topic.
+- If the question ask about your opinion, use a contrasting structure, like this template: `It really depends on...and it varies from person to person.` + `For a lot of people,...` + `For example,...` + `And of course, for others,...` + `Having said that, I guess everyone is different and it really boils down to...`
 ## Strategies
 - Paraphrasing:
 	- "Very good" → "exceptional"
-	- "Like" → "prefer"
+	- "Like" → "prefer", "become more in tune with"
 	- "Important" → "crucial/vital"
+	- "Famous for" → "Synonymous **_with_**"
 	- "Think" → "believe/reckon/suppose"
 	- "I think..." → "In my experience..."
 	- "Maybe..." → "It seems to me that..."
 	- "I believe..." → "From my perspective..."
+	- "For example..." → "Well let's say..." → "...you name it."
 - To buy time naturally (3s max):
-	- "I've never really thought about that..."
+	- "Actually, that's not something I've really thought about, but..."
 	- "As far as I'm concerned..."
 	- "If I had to consider this..."
-	- "This reminds me of..."
-	- "Well, the thing is..."
-	- "Actually, a better example would be..."
+	- "I am no expert to comment on this, but..."
+	- "Well, I don’t think that it’s entirely true that..."
+	- "While there's no definitive answer for that, my take is..."
+	- "I mean..."
+	- "You know..."
-	- "This brings me to another point..."
+	- "It's hard to say whether..."
+	- "Another way to put it is..."
+	- "So this is one of those topics that I categorize under things that exist, and not things that I have an opinion about, but if I had to give answer, I'd say that..."
+- It doesn't matter what your answer is, what's crucial is that you addressed the main topic, and the sentence's structure.
+- Use "potential options" to give you some hints if you don't know what you're talking about.
+> Pause appropriately after fully develop an idea no matter how short it is.
+Heighten your intonations if you're still expressing your idea.
+### Recommendations
+- You should:
+	- Comment on the question
+	- Relate the question to your own experience
+	- Divide up your answers (show a variety of short and long expressions)
+	- Use different tenses correctly (present perfect, past, and future tenses)

 ---
 # Listening
 - Listen carefully to differentiate between similar characters (`b` vs `p`, `m` vs `n`, `e` vs `v`) when the track is spelling.
 - Listen carefully to the pronunciation to detect the correct form (==singular/plural==, tenses,...).
 For example: `dairy` $\neq$ `diary`